apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Former Colorado county clerk Tina Peters sentenced to 9 years for voting data scheme**
+**Northern Lights in MN: Solar flares sets stage for aurora**

-You can read more about it [here](https://www.cnn.com/2024/10/03/politics/former-colorado-county-clerk-tina-peters-sentenced/index.html).
+You can read more about it [here](https://www.fox9.com/news/northern-lights-mn-solar-flares-sets-stage-aurora).

 ## Requirements
 - Python 3.8